Bwc9876/CodeReview/tests/TESTS.md

 ### ReviewCancelClaimedTest

-Test a student's ability to cancela review that has already been claimed.
+Test a student's ability to cancel a review that has already been claimed.

 #### test_cancel